agx540/AngularPlayground/Angular.md

 | ngAfterViewChecked      | Called every time the view (and child views) have been checked
 | ngOnDestroy             | Called once the component is about to be destroyed

+### @Input

+Decorator that marks a class field as an input property and supplies configuration metadata.
+The input property is bound to a DOM property in the template.
+During change detection, Angular automatically updates the data property with the DOM property's value.

+### @Output()

+Decorator that marks a class field as an output property and supplies configuration metadata.
+The DOM property bound to the output property is automatically updated during change detection.

+### EventEmitter\<type>

+Use in components with the @Output directive to emit custom events synchronously or asynchronously, and register handlers for those events by subscribing to an instance.

+>@Output() serverCreated = new EventEmitter<{serverName: string, serverContent: string}>();

+### @ViewChild

+Property decorator that configures a view query.
+The change detector looks for the first element or the directive matching the selector in the view DOM.
+If the view DOM changes, and a new child matches the selector, the property is updated.

+### @ContentChild

+Use to get the first element or the directive matching the selector from the content DOM.
+If the content DOM changes, and a new child matches the selector, the property will be updated.

+Content queries are set before the ngAfterContentInit callback is called.

+Does not retrieve elements or directives that are in other components' templates, since a component's template is always a black box to its ancestors.

 ## 6 Databinding: Course Project - Components & Databinding

 ## 7 Directives Deep Dive